 Sailing in and near Clew Bay

 On the South side of Clew Bay, it is possible to dry out inside Old Head pier, good shelter and clean sandy bottom, but no facilities other than a petrol station with a small shop 20 minutes walk away, toward the village of Louisburgh.
+In an emergency, it is possible to anchor outside the moorings, North East of the pier, but it is not recommended as the ground is foul in places and swell tends to make the anchorage uncomfortable.
 Further East, the small pier at Lecanvey has little to offer, other than the proximity of a pub and a church.

 The inter part of Clew Bay is very well sheltered by the islands and offers many wonderful anchorages as well as many islands to explore.
 The harbour and town of Westport at the South East corner of the bay and Newport at the North East are a long way in, but offer perfect shelter from all wind directions and good facilities.
 Westport also has good bus and train connections.